erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

                                     SDL_Surface *dst, SDL_Rect *dstrect);
 ```

-I wasn't able to find this before because it's not referenced in anywhere else
+I think I wasn't able to find this before because it's not referenced in
-in the code and I wasn't looking for this name until I found it in SDL2 code.
+anywhere else in the code and I wasn't looking for this name until I found it in
-What's better is that this function made its way into the game's binary; I found
+SDL2 code.
+What's better is that this function made its way into the game's
-its offset and added it with the name `stretchOld` as an alternative to the SDL2
+binary; I found its offset and added it with the name `stretchOld` as an
-function.
+alternative to the SDL2 function.

 This is the the final state of the scale hooks: